Volsund/CvManager/README.md

 ## Description

-CV manager for creating and editing Cvs.
+CV manager for creating and editing Cvs made with Laravel and Bootstrap.
+Base css template taken from templated.com.

 User can view, create, edit and delete CVs from database.
 Home page has listed all CVs currently in database.